PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/getting-started.md

 ### `useIsAuthenticated` hook

 As an alternative to the wrapper components above your app can use the `useIsAuthenticated` hook.
-You can read more about this hook in the [hooks doc](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-react/docs/hooks.md#useisauthenticated-hook).
+You can read more about this in [Hooks in MSAL React](./hooks.md#useisauthenticated-hook).

 ```javascript
 import React from 'react';